TobikoData/sqlmesh/docs/comparisons.md

 # Comparisons

+**This documentation is a work in progress.**

 There are many tools and frameworks in the data ecosystem.
 This page tries to make sense of it all.

 ## dbt
 [dbt](https://www.getdbt.com/) is a tool for data transformations.
 It is a pioneer in this space and has shown how valuable transformation frameworks can be.
 Although dbt is a fanstastic tool, it has trouble scaling with data and organizational size.

 SQLMesh aims to be dbt format compatible.
-Importing existing dbt projects with minor changes is currently supported in alpha status.
+Importing existing dbt projects with minor changes is in development.

 ### Feature Comparisons
 | Feature                           | dbt | SQLMesh